Insights & Trends CX Contact Center

 16. Call availability

 High call availability means your agents are frequently accessible to customers.
 This directly translates to lower wait times and faster resolutions.
-Low availability means your agents are spending too much time on non-call-related tasks or that it’s time to hire more agents to keep up with call volume.
+Low availability means your agents are spending too much time on non-call-related tasks, or that it’s time to hire more agents to keep up with call volume.
 Track this metric to uncover bottlenecks in your employees’ tasks and schedules.

 Tip to improve call availability: Align staffing with call volume patterns, scheduling additional agents during peak times.